PASTAplus/auth/docs/api/rule.md

 ## Delete Rule

-Delete the access control rule for a principal on a resource.
+Delete the access control rule (ACR) for a principal on a resource.

 ```
 DELETE: /auth/v1/resource/<resource_key>/<principal_edi_id>